wizardsardine/liana/README.md

 post](https://wizardsardine.com/blog/liana-announcement/) and about how it was enhanced with Multisig from our [second release post](https://wizardsardine.com/blog/liana-0.2-release/).

 Liana is still under heavy development.
-Multisig support was implemented in the second release.
+Multisig support was implemented in the second release and the possibility for having multiple timelocked recovery paths was in the fourth release.
+Regular wallet features (RBF, coin selection, ..) are planned.
-Regular wallet features are also planned.
-In addition we intend to implement the possibility to have multiple timelocked paths (for instance for more powerful decaying multisigs).
 We also intend to switch to using Taproot as soon as possible, for enhanced privacy.

 **As such please consider Liana to be beta software.**